Hemsby: Churches

-The Congregationalist Church was founded in 1862 and located on Yarmouth Rd was quietly sold off but the graveyard is still accessible to the public.
+The Congregationalist Church was founded in 1862 and is located on Yarmouth Rd.
+It was quietly sold off, but the graveyard is still accessible to the public.

 Schools

 Hemsby's only school is Hemsby Primary School, a mixed-sex school for pupils aged 4 to 12.
 The school buildings date back to 1904.
 Due to the nature of Hemsby and the seasonal work that is offered, the turnover of pupils from the school is relatively high, as families move into or out of the area.

+War Memorial

+Hemsby War Memorial is a rough-hewn wheel-headed cross with a large plinth and a surrounding wall made from flint.
+The memorial was erected in 1927 and lists the following names for the First World War:

+The following names were added after the Second World War: